u1071673/5780Project/README.md

 | PF1 |
 | PD2 |

-## STAY AWAY FROM THESE PINS!
+#### STAY AWAY FROM THESE PINS!
 THEY'VE BEEN VERIFIED TO NOT WORK.

+All of these pins have been verified to **NOT WORK** on the STM32 F0 128-KBYTE 32-BIT MCU + 3-AXIS MEM SENSORS Discovery board.

 | NOT WORKING|
 |:----|
 | PA2 |